yuriever/Yurie-Math/Kernel/Math/Usage.md

 <!-- Deprecation.wl -->

-* `#!wl relationPowerMono` - relation for branch cut of Power at zero.

 * `#!wl collectDerivative` - collect by derivatives.

-* `#!wl powerExpandFactor` - factor the base of powers and then expand.

 * `#!wl syntacticNegativeQ` - syntacticNegativeQ[expr]: test whether the expression is syntactically negative.